keptn/lifecycle-toolkit/docs/docs/components/lifecycle-operator/keptn-apps.md

   before the scheduler creates the pods for any of the workloads.
 * You can define post-deployment evaluations and tasks that run only after all the workloads have completed successfully.
+* You can define promotion tasks that run only after all the post-deployment tasks and evaluations have completed successfully.

 You control the content of a `KeptnApp` resource with annotations or labels that are applied to each